"Democracy is two wolves and a lamb voting on what to have for lunch. Liberty is a well-armed lamb contesting the vote."

 "This is the lesson: never give in, never give in, never, never, never, never-in nothing, great or small, large or petty - never give in except to convictions of honour and good sense."
 Winston Churchill

 But don't hesitate to give in when honor and good sense call for it.
 We err.
 No harm in accepting that and moving forward.

 Fellow Citizens, fellow Veterans;

-I tell you with total conviction that the same tubulent state of affairs exists today, just as it back in 1940.
+I tell you with total conviction that the same tubulent state of affairs exists today, just as it back in Churchill in 1940.
 Wicked men, lusting for money and power are trying to destroy us by setting us at one anothers throats.
 It's not the Tea Party vs the Liberals.
 It's the super rich versus the poor.

 What sets us apart from the civilian crowd is that we took an oath to preserve, protect, and defend the Constitution against ALL enemies, foreign and domestic.
 The biggest enemy of freedom and justice is apathy!
 You don't get released from that oath just because you are discharged from the service.

 "Iran is an incredibly complicated country.
 There are a whole range of

 different forces at play, and it is challenging to try to explain the